phetsims/chipper/templates/README-published.md

 npm install
 ```

 (3) Change directory to chipper `cd ../chipper/`, then transpile the code to JavaScript by running `node js/scripts/transpile.js --watch`.
-This starts file-watching process
+This starts a file-watching process
 that will automatically transpile new or changed files.

 (4) In a new terminal/command prompt, start an http-server